nus-cs2113-AY2223S1/ip/docs/README.md

 Expected outcome:

-It should shows all the tasks in the task list
+It should show all the tasks, their task types, completion status and decriptions in the task list

 ```
     ____________________________________________________________